MIC-DKFZ/nnUNet/documentation/competitions/Toothfairy2/readme.md

 Note how in the second line we overwrite the nnUNet_results variable in order to be able to train the same model twice without overwriting the results

+We recommend to increase the number of processes used for data augmentation.
+Otherwise you can run into CPU bottlenecks.
+Use `export nnUNet_n_proc_DA=32` or higher (if your system permits!).

 # Inference
 We ensemble the two models from above.
 On a technical level we copy the two fold_all folders into one training output directory and rename them to fold_0 and fold_1.
 This lets us use nnU-Net's cross-validation ensembling strategy which